Lent 2026

 Sundays | 10:00 – 10:45 a.m.

 Disciple Class: If you want to grow your faith and are just beginning to study the Bible this is the class for you!
-They start with the children’s Bible intentionally – to ensure everyone starts with a basic understanding of the scripture and then explore all the questions children and adults would ask.
-Located in Old Fellowship Hall.
+They will examine the red letter words of Jesus in the Bible.
+There will be facilitated questions to start conversations about what we believe as Methodists and how we respond to people who think differently.
+Located in room 503 off of the Old Fellowship Hall.
 Led by Brandon Martin.

-New Class – Salt and Light Fellowship: A place to have real conversations and build relationships.
+Salt and Light Fellowship: A place to have real conversations and build relationships.
 They begin with Scripture and then discuss how God has moved in their lives that week.
 Class is held in the Narthex meeting room.
+Class led by Stephanie Beaty.

 LENT BEGINS